Last updated on March 20th, 2022 at 09:10 am

 Road traffic accidents

-A staggering 60% of accidents which occurred in the vicinity of road junctions were caused by driver negligence in the shape of failing to look properly.
+A staggering 60% of accidents that occurred in the vicinity of road junctions were caused by driver negligence in the shape of failing to look properly.

 Hazardous road surfaces